 “Forgive us our debts, as we also have forgiven our debtors.”
 (Matthew 6:12)

 In all the communication that flows between a husband and wife (and in close relationships we have with others), there are ten critical words that often must be spoken.
-These ten words have saved marriages and the lack of them has dissolved marriages into divorce.
+These ten words have saved marriages and the lack of them has dissolved marriages.

 These ten words are: “I was wrong.
 I am sorry.
 Will you forgive me?”

 These words need this ten-word response: “You were wrong.
 I was hurt.
 But I forgive you.”